 AUSTIN, Texas — A Texas appeals court on Aug.
 8 affirmed a trial court’s ruling to confirm a $16,665,184.60 arbitral award issued in favor of a Mexican entity, which entered into an agreement for the purchase and assembly of used electrical-generation equipment for use in the construction of a power plant, holding that an equipment company failed to show that the tribunal erred in not transcribing the hearing (Dixie Equipment LLC, et al. v.
 Energia de Ramos, S.A.P.I. de C.V., No. 03-17-00492, Texas App., 3rd Dist.).

-PASADENA, Calif. — The Ninth Circuit U.S. Court of Appeals on May 18 vacated a court’s decision ordering a Russian national to turn over assets held in a trust to assist in satisfying a $92 million arbitral award, finding that the order was premature because a Liechtenstein court is reviewing similar issues as those in the present case (Vitaly Ivanovich Smagin v.
+PASADENA, Calif. — The Ninth Circuit U.S. Court of Appeals on July 31 denied a petition for rehearing en banc of its decision to vacate an order that required a Russian national to turn over assets in a trust, to assist with the payment of a $92 million arbitral award, as premature due to similar litigation pending in Liechtenstein, which could resolve many of the same issues in the present case (Vitaly Ivanovich Smagin v.
 Ashot Yegiazaryan, ex rel., Nos.
 16-55502, 16-56749, 17-56467, 9th Cir.).